Cap-go/website/content/article/open-source-capacitor-updater.md

 Yes, you can self-host Capgo.
 Capgo Self-Hosted is my free as in beer and free as in speech version.
 It’s the same product as my Capgo solution, only the self-hosted version you have to install, host and manage yourself.

-We’re fully open-source and all my code is available on GitHub.
+It's fully open-source and all the code is available on GitHub.
 Take a look at the full details of my [self-hosted Auto-update system](https://capgo.app/blog/self-hosted-capgo) solution and read here the [installation instructions](https://docs.capgo.app/plugin/auto-update/self-hosted){:target="_blank"}.

 ## Capgo is open in other ways too